ascentminded/ascentminded/README.md

 Hi, I’m NB, and I thrive at the intersection of computation and cognition.

 As a computational neuroscientist, I've modelled all kinds of data: 2-photon images ,EEG, spike trains and so on, and continue to use code (primarily in Python) to build models of how the brain learns, predicts and adapts.

-One keystone project of mine is the predictive brain model, but it's largely self directed.
+Many of those won't find their way here, but I hope to slowly open source more of my work.

 Over the years, I've used machine learning, deep learning and multiple other modalities to explore my interests.
 Recently, for instance, I've explored transformers and LLMs, hoping to interpret their 'thinking' and gain insights into how we predict and process language.